This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Also wasted time

 Under Age 21

 For offenders under age 21, the state may also suspend their motor vehicle license for one year.
 It may also suspend their boating license for up to six months, and suspend the vessel’s registration.

 It’s illegal to drive a vessel if the state has suspended the license.
 Penalties include license suspension for two more years and jail.

 Rhode Island alcohol laws require boat drivers to take an alcohol test if police request it.
 People have the Constitutional right to refuse.
 But the state punishes people for using their right.

-The state punishes them with a required $300 fine and $700 assessment fee.
+It punishes them with a required $300 fine and $700 assessment fee.
 It also requires them to perform up to 60 hours of community service.
-Finally, it suspends their boating license for one year.
+And it suspends their boating license for one year.
 Punishment increases greatly with later uses of their right.

 III.
 Resources on Rhode Island Alcohol Laws